ecamp/ecamp-site/src/data/posts/2023-06-release.en.md

 - The **block planning progress** is back!
 Unlike in eCamp2, you can no longer assign a percentage to a block, but instead a status.
 In each camp you can define which statuses are available for selection, for example "in progress", "ready for coach", "accepted by coach" or whatever you need for your camp.
 - PDF printing features have been optimized for two-week camps.
 Layout #1 can now print larger camps than before.
 Layout #2 now splits the picasso into multiple pages, and intelligently hides time at night to make the best use of page space.
-- The team page design has been completely redesigned, and the permissions of each role are now more clearly described.
+- The team page and invitation page have been completely redesigned, and the permissions of each role are now more clearly described.
 - When dragging, moving or extending blocks in the rough program, the time limits of the block are now displayed.
+- The clock and calendar windows for entering times and dates are now only opened when clicking the button next to the text field.
+This is to make it easier to fill in the text field with the keyboard.
+- On the detail view of an activity, there is now a back button.
+- After creating a new activity category, you are now prompted to define the layout for the category.
 - For guest users, block contents are now displayed as uneditable from the start.
 - Print error messages are now collected more reliably so that we can address issues with the print feature more specifically in the future.
 - Bugfix in print layout #1: The picasso now stays within the page boundaries again.
 - Bugfix in print layout #2: Nested bulleted lists can now be printed.
+- Performance improvements for various pages

 Also this month we got contributions from the community:
 - The 404 page that pops up when you visit a wrong URL has been redesigned.
 Thanks [@DeNicola](https://github.com/DeNic0la)!